The Patriot Post® · The Patriot's Primer on American Liberty (Full Copyright Text)

-In response to the rising colonial unrest, the British enacted measures to punish the citizens of Massachusetts and to reverse the trend of resistance to the Crown’s authority.
+In response to the rising colonial unrest, the British enacted additional measures to punish the citizens of Massachusetts and to suppress resistance to the Crown’s authority.
 These were labeled “The Intolerable Acts,” the first of which was the 1774 Boston Port Bill that blockaded the harbor in an effort to starve Bostonians into submission.

 By March of 1775, civil discontent was at its tipping point, and American Patriots in Massachusetts and other colonies were preparing to cast off their masters.
-The spirit of the coming Revolution was captured in Patrick Henry’s impassioned speech to the Second Virginia Convention, concluding, “I know not what course others may take; but as for me, give me liberty or give me death” speech.
+The spirit of the coming Revolution was captured in 39-year old Patrick Henry’s impassioned speech to the Second Virginia Convention, concluding, “I know not what course others may take; but as for me, give me liberty or give me death!”

-On the eve of April 18th, 1775, General Thomas Gage, royal military governor of Massachusetts, dispatched a force of 700 British Army regulars with secret orders.
-These troops, under the command of Lieutenant Colonel Francis Smith with secret orders to arrest Boston Tea Party leader Samuel Adams, Massachusetts Provincial Congress President John Hancock and merchant fleet owner Jeremiah Lee.
+On the evening of April 18th, 1775, General Thomas Gage, acting as the Crown’s military governor of Massachusetts, dispatched a force of 700 British Army regulars with secret orders.
+These troops, under the command of Lieutenant Colonel Francis Smith, were to arrest 53-year old Boston Tea Party leader Samuel Adams, Massachusetts Provincial Congress President John Hancock, and merchant fleet owner Jeremiah Lee.

-But what directly tied Gage’s orders to the later enumeration of the Second Amendment in our Constitution’s Second Amendment of the innate “right to keep and bear arms,” was the primary mission of his Redcoat brigades.
+But what directly tied Gage’s orders to the later enumeration in our Constitution’s Second Amendment of the innate “right to keep and bear arms,” was the primary mission of his Redcoat brigades.
 They were charged with undertaking a preemptive raid to confiscate arms and ammunition stored by Massachusetts Patriots in the town of Concord.
-The citizen minutemen understood even then that their right to keep and bear arms must not be infringed.

-Patriot militia and minutemen, under the leadership of the Sons of Liberty, anticipated this raid, and the confrontations between militia and British regulars at Lexington and Concord were the fuse that ignited the American Revolution.
+Patriot militia and minutemen, under the leadership of the Sons of Liberty, anticipated this raid and the confrontations with British regulars at Lexington and Concord proved the fuse that ignited the American Revolution.

-Near midnight on April 18th, Paul Revere, who had arranged for advance warning of British movements, departed Charlestown (near Boston) for Lexington and Concord in order to warn John Hancock, Samuel Adams and other Sons of Liberty that the British Army was marching to arrest them and seize their weapons caches.
-After meeting with Hancock and Adams in Lexington, Revere was captured, but his Patriot ally, Samuel Prescott, continued to Concord and warned militiamen along the way.
+Near midnight on April 18th, 41-year old Paul Revere, who had arranged for advance warning of British movements, departed Charlestown (near Boston) for Lexington and Concord in order to warn John Hancock, Samuel Adams and other Sons of Liberty that the British Army was marching to arrest them and seize their weapons caches.
+After meeting with Hancock and Adams in Lexington, Revere was captured, but his Patriot ally, Samuel Prescott, continued to Concord warning militiamen along the way.

-The Patriots in Lexington and Concord, as with other militia units in New England, were bound by “minit men” oaths to “stand at a minits warning with arms and ammunition.”
-The oath of the Lexington militia read thus: “We trust in God that, Should the state of our affairs require it, We shall be ready to sacrifice our estates and everything dear in life, Yea, and life itself, in support of the common cause.”
+The Patriots in Lexington and Concord, along with other citizen militias in New England, were bound by “minit men” oaths to “stand at a minits warning with arms and ammunition.”
+The oath of the Lexington militia read thus, “We trust in God that, should the state of our affairs require it, we shall be ready to sacrifice our estates and everything dear in life, yea, and life itself, in support of the common cause.”

-A few links away from the militia column, British Major John Pitcairn swung his sword and ordered, “Lay down your arms, you damned rebels!”
+A few links away from the Patriot’s column, British Major John Pitcairn swung his sword and ordered, “Lay down your arms you damned rebels!”

-Not willing to sacrifice his small band of Patriots on the green, as Parker later wrote in sworn deposition, “I immediately ordered our Militia to disperse, and not to fire.”
-But the Patriots did not lay down their arms as ordered, and as Parker noted, “Immediately said Troops made their appearance and rushed furiously, fired upon, and killed eight of our Party without receiving any Provocation therefor from us.”
+Not willing to sacrifice his small band of Patriots on the green, as Parker later wrote in a sworn deposition, “I immediately ordered our Militia to disperse, and not to fire.”
+But his Patriots did not lay down their arms.
+Pitcairn ordered, as Parker later testified, “Immediately said Troops made their appearance and rushed furiously, fired upon, and killed eight of our Party without receiving any Provocation therefor from us.”
 Ten other Patriots were wounded.

 The British continued to Concord, where they divided ranks and searched for armament stores.
 Later in the day, the second confrontation between regulars and militiamen occurred as British light infantry companies faced rapidly growing ranks of militia and minutemen at Concord’s Old North Bridge.
 From depositions on both sides, the British fired first, killing two and wounding four.

-This time, however, the militia commander, Major John Buttrick, yelled the order, “Fire, for God’s sake, fellow soldiers, fire!”
+This time, however, the militia commander, Major John Buttrick, ordered, “Fire, for God’s sake, fellow soldiers, fire!”

-And fire they did, commencing with “The Shot Heard Round the World,” as immortalized by poet Ralph Waldo Emerson.
-With that shot, farmers and laborers, landowners and statesmen alike brought upon themselves the sentence of death for treason.
-In the ensuing firefight, the British suffered heavy casualties and in discord retreated to Concord village proper for reinforcements, and then back toward Lexington.
+And fire, they did.
+The volley commenced with “The Shot Heard Round the World,” as immortalized by poet Ralph Waldo Emerson.
+With that shot, farmers, laborers, landowners, and statesmen alike brought upon themselves the sentence of death for treason.
+In the ensuing firefight, the British suffered heavy casualties.
+In discord, the Redcoats retreated to Concord proper and after reinforcing their ranks, marched back toward Lexington.

-“What a glorious morning this is!” declared Samuel Adams to fellow Patriot John Hancock upon hearing those first shots of what would be an eight-year struggle for American independence.
-Notably, those shots were fired not in response to the British government’s oppressive taxation but rather its attempt to disarm the people.
+“What a glorious morning this is!” declared Samuel Adams to fellow Patriot John Hancock upon hearing of those first shots in what would become an eight-year struggle for American independence.

-By the time the Second Continental Congress convened in the spring of 1775, the young nation was in open war for Liberty and independence, which would not be won until a full decade later, at great cost of blood and treasure.
+By the time the Second Continental Congress convened in May of 1775, the young nation was in open war for Liberty and independence, which would not be won until eight years later, at great cost of blood and treasure.